xyteam/AutoBDD/test-projects/Proto/README.md

 $ DISPLAY=:0 chimp $FrameworkPath/framework_chimp.js
 ```

-* To run a particular test with Screenshot and Movie, controllable independently:
+* To run a particular test by line number with Screenshot and Movie, controllable independently:
 ```
 $ cd test-projects/Proto/Examples
 $ SCREENSHOT=1 MOVIE=1 DISPLAY=:0 chimp $FrameworkPath/framework_chimp.js features/visit_github.feature:7
 ```
     and check out the screenshot and movie in the same folder.

 * To run with full automatic mode